chikuzen/TMM2/README.txt

          Controls which cpu optimizations are used for create motion masks.

          0 - Use C++ routine.
          1 - Use SSE2 routine if possible.
 When SSE2 can't be used, fallback to 0.
          others - Use AVX2 routine if possible.
 When AVX2 can't be used, fallback to 1.

          Default: -1  (int)

+NOTE:
+    - TMM2_avx2.dll is compiled with /arch:AVX2.

+    - On Avisynth2.6, AVX2 is always disabled even if you use TMM2_avx2.dll.

+    - On Avisynth+ MT, TMM2 is set as MT_NICE_FILTER automatically.
+      You don't have to set SetFilterMTMode() yourself for this filter.

+    - This filter requires appropriate memory alignments.
+      Thus, if you want to crop the left side of your source clip before this filter, you have to set crop(align=true).

 CHANGE LIST:

+   v0.1 - (2016-05-25)
+      + Use buffer pool on avs+ MT.
+      + Disable AVX2 always on Avisynth2.6.

-   v0.0 - (2015-05-20)
+   v0.0 - (2016-05-20)
       + initial release